sunyumail93/PipeRiboseq/README.md

 The main pipeline script is [PipeRiboseq.sh](https://github.com/sunyumail93/PipeRiboseq/blob/master/PipeRiboseq.sh), and dependencies are in the ./bin folder.

-Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually (and comment out line 57):
+Also, for Mac OS, manually set the pipeline home directory at PipeRiboseq.sh line 58 manually, because the 'readlink' command does not work for MacOS:
 `HomeDir="/Users/yusun/Downloads/PipelineHomeDir"`

 ## Pipeline setup